alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 - Chapter 6: [A Simple NeuralNet with above Equations](6_neuralnetworkimpementation.md)
 - Chapter 7: [Back Propagation for Softmax with CrossEntropy Loss](7_cnn_network.md)

-## Chapter 7: Back Propagation for Softmax with CrossEntropy Loss]
+## Chapter 7: Back Propagation for Softmax with CrossEntropy Loss
-### With Softmax and  Cross Entropy Loss

 Let's think of a $l$ layered neural network whose input is $x=a^0$ and output is $a^l$.In this network we will be using the **sigmoid ($\sigma$ )** function as the activation function for all layers except the last layer $l$.
 For the last layer we use the **Softmax activation function**.
 We will use the **Cross Entropy Loss** as the loss function.